What Category Hurricane Can Hurricane Windows Withstand?

 Most hurricane impact windows are designed and tested to withstand Category 5 hurricanes, the highest classification on the Saffir-Simpson scale.
 That means they can resist wind speeds over 157 mph and the violent debris that often comes with it.

 Of course, performance can vary depending on the manufacturer, the type of glass, frame materials, and how well the windows are installed.
-At Morgan Exteriors, we install premium impact windows from trusted brands like PGT and Simonton, which are engineered for maximum performance in Florida’s harshest conditions.
+At Morgan Exteriors, we install premium impact windows in Tampa, Port St Lucie, Fort Myers, and across the great state of Florida.
+We use hurricane rated window replacements from trusted brands like PGT and Simonton, which are engineered for maximum performance in Florida’s harshest weather conditions.

 Hurricane Windows vs. Hurricane Window Shutters

 Hurricane shutters are another option for storm protection, and some homeowners use both for added security.
-However, shutters:
+However, hurricane window shutters:

 - Require manual installation before each storm